allybowie/BE-NCNEWS/README.md

 Before testing or seeding, make sure you log into PostgreSQL using your login credentials (in your 'knexfile.js', add a 'username' and a 'password' key to each connection object in your custom config object; you do not need to do this if you are using a Mac)

+### Ensure your version of PostgreSQL is up to date

+    Minimum Version Requirements: PostgreSQL 11.4

 ---------------------------------------------------------------------------------------------------------------